Understanding Potty Training

 - Chronic constipation or developmental concerns

-We'll check in with you 24 hours after your visit.
 If your gut tells you something is wrong, don't hesitate to reach out.
+Need help?
+Reconnect with our on-demand team of medical staff available 24/7.